tyrantdavis/mocpedia/README.md

 == README

-## Blocipedia: A Wikipedia replica for learning web development.
+## Blocipedia: A community-based collaboration platform that allows users to create and share wikis.

 Made with my mentor, Chris, at [Bloc](http://bloc.io)